AbmSourav/probd/README.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+    = 1.1.1 2019 Mar.
+8th =
+    * unused variable has been removed.
+    * menu hover issue has been fixed.
+    * conditional enqueue for block.css added.

 	= 1.1.0 2019 Feb.
 28th =
 	* Align Full horizontal scrollabar fixed.
 	* WordPress version compatiblity chacked.